rickyrajani/Project4-CUDA-Rasterizer/README.md

 # Samples

-Demos of scenes using basic rasterization pipeline using Lambert lighting.
+#### Demos of scenes using basic rasterization pipeline using Lambert lighting

 Cow | Duck
 :-------------------------------: | :-------------------------------: